openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 However, for example, specific configurations, like multi-socket CPUs can deliver as high number of requests (at the same minimal latency) as there are NUMA nodes in the machine.
 Thus, human expertise is required to get the most out of the device even in the latency case.
 As explained in the next section, the only device-agnostic way to configure for the latency is [OpenVINO High-Level Performance Hints](../OV_Runtime_UG/performance_hints.md).

 In the case when there are multiple models to be used simultaneously, consider using different devices for inferencing the different models.
+Finally, when multiple models are executed in parallel on the device, using additional `ov::hint::model_priority` may help to define relative priorities of the models (please refer to the documentation on the [OpenVINO supported devices](../OV_Runtime_UG/supported_plugins/Device_Plugins.md#features-support-matrix) to check for the support of the feature by the specific device).

+### First-Inference Latency and Model Load/Compile Time
+There are cases when model loading/compilation are heavily contributing to the end-to-end latencies.
+For example when the model is used exactly once, or when due to on-device memory limitations the model is unloaded (to free the memory for another inference) and reloaded at some cadence.
-"First-inference latency" scenario however may pose an additional limitation on the model load\compilation time, as inference accelerators (other than the CPU) usually require certain level of model compilation upon loading.
+Such a "first-inference latency" scenario however may pose an additional limitation on the model load\compilation time, as inference accelerators (other than the CPU) usually require certain level of model compilation upon loading.
 The [model caching](../OV_Runtime_UG/Model_caching_overview.md) is a way to amortize the loading/compilation time over multiple application runs.
 If the model caching is not possible (as e.g. it requires write permissions for the applications), the CPU device is almost exclusively offers the fastest model load time.
 Also, consider using the [AUTO device](../OV_Runtime_UG/auto_device_selection.md).
 It allows to transparently use the CPU for inference, while the actual accelerator loads the model (upon that, the inference hot-swapping also happens automatically).

-Finally, when multiple models are executed in parallel on the device, using additional `ov::hint::model_priority` may help to define relative priorities of the models (please refer to the documentation on the [OpenVINO supported devices](../OV_Runtime_UG/supported_plugins/Device_Plugins.md#features-support-matrix) to check for the support of the feature by the specific device).
+Finally, notice that any throughput-oriented options described below, may increase the model up time significantly.

+### General Throughput Considerations
 Throughput on the other hand, is about inference scenarios in which potentially large number of inference requests are served simultaneously.
 Here, the overall application throughput can be significantly improved  with the right performance configuration.
 Also, if the model is not already compute- or memory bandwidth-limited, the associated increase in latency is not linearly dependent on the number of requests executed in parallel.